mycelial/mycelial/docs/Getting_Started.md

 Follow the [Setup](./Setup.md) instructions to install and start the Mycelial server and clients.

+Follow this [Tutorial](./Tutorial.md) if you are using Mycelial for the first time.

 ## Opening the web interface

 When you open up the [web interface](http://localhost:8080) you'll be prompted